-St. Peters Church Bermuda
+St. Peter's Church Bermuda

-Located in the historic town of St. George, St. Peter's Church is believed to be the oldest continually used Anglican church in the Western hemisphere.
-The church was not however the first house of worship to stand on this site.
+This present building of the church was not however the first house of worship to stand on this site.
 It replaced a 1612 structure made of wooden posts and palmetto thatched roof that was destroyed in a storm.

-St Peter's Church, Bermuda
+St Peters Church Bermuda

 Photo: JoeyBagODonuts, cc by sa 3.0